Gerald Kutney, Ph.D.

 Irshad has an MBA from the Sloan School of Management at the Massachusetts Institute of Technology and graduate degrees in engineering from MIT, Cornell University, University of New Hampshire and IITC, India.
 He has advanced management certifications in Agribusiness from Harvard Business School.
 He has served as an adjunct at Lehigh University and is on the Board of Advisors of the Speed School of Engineering at the Univ. of Louisville.
 Irshad is a recognized expert in the renewable energy with over 20 years of experience.
 He is the inventor of E-Diesel and cellulosic ethanol biorefinery technology platforms and fuel additives.
 He hold 31 patents, has written four books and over 100 publications, and manages over $200 million in ethanol, biodiesel and waste-to-energy projects.
 He has raised over $250 million in equity and project financing for renewable energy projects.
 He has served in lead corporate management capacities at the US EPA, Booz Allen & Hamilton, as the President of National Biodiesel Foundation.
 Irshad is the CEO of Pure Energy Corporation and an associate at MIT Sloan School of Management.
 Contact Irshad.

-Lorenz earned a degree in Chemistry from the University of Pennsylvania and a Ph.D. from Washington University in St. Louis.
-He is the inventor on more than 18 patents with 8 more pending and 15 technical papers.
+Lorenz is currently a consultant performing feasibility and technology reviews emerging technologies in the renewable chemicals, fuels and materials area.
+He has a unique blend of process, catalyst and characterization skills and has participated in the commercialization of several new products and processes.
+He earned a Ph.D. from Washington University in St. Louis.
+He well versed in developing patent strategies and an evaluating intellectual property.
+He is the inventor on more than 24 patents with 8 more pending and is the author of 15 technical papers.
 He had 26 years’ experience at UOP, the premier licensor of refining and petrochemical catalysts and processes.
-While at KiOR, a biofuel start-up, his team successfully upgraded about 1 million gallons of catalytic pyrolysis oil to a drop in fuel that was directly blended with commercial fuels and sold to consumers.
-He has a unique blend of process, catalyst and characterization skills.
+While at KiOR, a biofuel start-up, his team successfully upgraded about 1 million gallons of catalytic pyrolysis oil to a drop-in fuel that was directly blended with commercial fuels and sold to consumers.
 His ideas increased yields by 10% and saved millions of dollars in capital equipment.
 He is an expert in catalyst preparation and applications for both direct conversion, liquefaction and upgrading.
-He participated in the commercialization and scale up of new technologies for Catalytic Pyrolysis, Upgrading non-traditional Feeds, Contaminant Removal, Hydroprocessing and Hydrocracking Catalysts, Heavy Oil and Hazardous Waste Recycling.
+He participated in the commercialization and scale up Catalytic Pyrolysis, Upgrading biomass conversion products, Contaminant Removal, Hydroprocessing and Hydrocracking Catalysts, Heavy Oil and Hazardous Waste Recycling.
 He is a Six Sigma Black Belt and an expert statistical analysis, data mining, experimental design and modeling.
-Lorenz is also knowledgeable in carbohydrate and petrochemical processes to produce high purity small molecules.
+Lorenz is also knowledgeable in carbohydrate and petrochemical processes to produce high purity platform chemical.
 Contact Larry.

 Greg has a BSChemE from the University of Cincinnati and over 40 years’ experience in the design of agitation systems, specializing in fermentation and bioreactors He is a Registered Professional Engineer in Ohio and the President of Benz Technology International, Inc. Most of the well-known biofuel technology providers have used Greg as a consultant.
 He has experience in continuous flow, multistage reactor design.
 Currently he does agitation, mixing and bioreactor design consultation, including equipment specification and bid evaluation.
 He has designed more than 150 fermenter agitators, as well as many polymer and biofuel agitation systems.
 He is a member of AIChE, ISPE, SIM, SBE, American Mensa and the American Chamber of Commerce in Shanghai.
 He has authored more than 20 technical articles.
 He has specific experience doing business in China, having managed his former employer’s business there for years, and having consulted there for multiple clients.
 He has traveled to China dozens of times and is a student of its language and culture.
 Contact Greg.